martinostrowski/metagenome/README.md

 This metagenome analysis workflow is in the process of being updated.
 For specific queries please contact martin.ostrowski@uts.edu.au

-The standardised assembly and annotation pipeline used to characterise shotgun metagenomes produced by the Marine Microbes and Australian Microbiome Project.
+An assembly and annotation pipeline using standardised tools to characterise shotgun metagenomes produced by the Marine Microbes and Australian Microbiome Project.

 # The updated workflow consists of:

-1. trimmomatic
+(PBS scripts for HPCC)

+1. Quality filtering and adapter trimming -Trimmomatic
-1. bbnorm (bbnorm.sh)
+1. Digital dereplication - bbnorm (bbnorm.sh)
-3. SPAdes meta (spades.sh)
+3. Assembly -SPAdes meta (spades.sh)
-4. rename reformat (500) (reformat.sh)
+4. Naming conventions - rename reformat (500) (reformat.sh)
-5. prodigal (prodigal.sh)
+5. Gene calling - prodigal (prodigal.sh)
-6. bbmap gene-level and contig-level (bbmap.sh)
+6. Abundance mapping -bbmap performed at gene-level and contig-level (bbmap.sh)
-7. basta (~/bln.sh then basta loop)
+7. Taxonomic assignment of contigs against the NCBI databasse - basta (~/bln.sh then basta loop)
-8. eggnogmapper
+8. Functional annotation through fine-grained orthologue detection - eggnogmapper v1.0.2 (update to 2.0.8 pending)
-9. cd-hit 98 (optional)
+9. Reference Gene Catalogue -cd-hit 98 (optional)
-10. SEED mapping
+10. Subsystems annotation -SEED mapping
-11. concatatentaion (compile_basta.r, bbmap.r)
+11. Concatenation and table generation for input to statistical packages (compile_basta.r, bbmap.r)
 12. Overview statistics and visualisation
 13. Hypothesis testing
 14. Visualisation of results using pathways, modules and other functional hierarchies